MSX: Impact

 In Japan, South Korea, Argentina, and Brazil, the MSX was the preeminent home computer system of the 1980s.
 It was also fairly popular in continental Europe, especially in the Netherlands and Spain.
-Classrooms full of networked Yamaha MSX computers were used for teaching informatics in schools in some Arab countries, the Soviet Union, and Cuba, where they were widely used in public schools, which allowed the Cuban government to educate students in computer subjects.
+Classrooms full of networked Yamaha MSX computers were used for teaching informatics in schools in some Arab countries, the Soviet Union, and Cuba, where they were widely used in schools.
 In total, 9 million MSX computers were sold in Japan, making it relatively popular.
 However, the MSX did not become the worldwide standard envisioned because of limited adoption in other markets.
-Before the MSX's lack of success in these markets became apparent, US manufacturer Commodore Business Machines overhauled its product line in the early 1980s and introduced models such as the Plus/4 and Commodore 16 that were intended to better compete with the features of MSX computers.
+Before the MSX's lack of success in these markets became apparent, US manufacturer Commodore Business Machines overhauled its product line in the early 1980s and introduced models such as the Plus/4 and Commodore 16, that were intended to better compete with the features of MSX computers.

-In comparison with rival 8-bit computers, the Commodore 64 is estimated to have sold 12.5–17 million units worldwide, the Apple II sold 6 million units, the ZX Spectrum over 5 million units, the Atari 8-bit sold at least 4 million units, the Amstrad CPC sold 3 million units, and the Tandy TRS-80 Model 1 sold 250,000 units.
+In comparison with rival 8-bit computers, the Commodore 64 is estimated to have sold 12.5–17 million units worldwide, the Apple II sold 6 million units, the ZX Spectrum over 5 million units, the Atari 8-bit computers sold at least 4 million units, the Amstrad CPC sold 3 million units, and the Tandy TRS-80 Model 1 sold 250,000 units.

 A Sony MSX2 machine was launched into space to the Russian Mir space station.

 Similar systems

 The system MSX most closely resembled was the Spectravideo SV-328 home computer (Spectravideo even claimed to be "MSX compatible" in advertisements before the actual launch of MSX systems, but it was not completely compatible with it).
 This led to a new and short-lived kind of software cracking: converting.
 Since the MSX games were unplayable on the SV-328 computer, SV-328 crackers developed a method of modifying the (MSX) games to make them work on the SV-328.
-In most cases this included downloading the MSX BIOS to the SV-328 from tape or floppy disk.
+In most cases, this included downloading the MSX BIOS to the SV-328 from tape or floppy disk.
 Spectravideo later launched the SVI-728 which completely adhered to the MSX standard.

 The Sega SG-1000, the Memotech MTX, the Tatung Einstein, and the ColecoVision all have many similarities with the MSX1 standard, but none are fully compatible with it.
 Porting games between those systems is somewhat easy.
 It was also very common to port games from the ZX Spectrum to the MSX, since both have the same CPU, the Spectrum 128 had the same soundchip, and the ZX Spectrum's graphic mode could be easily emulated on the MSX's screen-2 mode.

+Many Roland S-series audio/music digital sampler/synthesizer keyboards and rack module units are based on the MSX operating system.
+This includes the earlier 12-bit sample resolution models S-50, S-330, S-550, W-30, and later 16-bit sample resolution models S-770, S-750, SP-700, and S-760.
+Most of these models included (or could be expanded with) color video outputs to display monitors, as well as MSX-compatible mouse ports.